 There are just a few things about this…

 1. King cobras do not hiss.
 If you are within an inch or so you can hear its breath, there is never an audible hiss.

 2. King cobras have no white rings, those are monocled cobras, and the circles are on the back of the hood – not the front where he would have seen them, as the snake was facing him.

 4. He said he was chanting and the king cobra started swaying back and forth… king cobras do not sway like that.
 In India the monocled cobras sway when faced by a flute playing snake charmer who is also swaying.

-5. He said another monk was meditating, and then felt cool.
+5. He said another monk was meditating and then felt cool.
 He opened his eyes and a large king cobra had wrapped around his body and put his head on his shoulder.
-This is also highly suspect, as a snake knows what living beings are, and in all liklihood would avoid him.
+This is also highly suspect, as a snake knows what living beings are, and in all likelihood would avoid him.

 So, whether Aj.
 Nyanadhammo’s memory is fading, or whether he was in a strange state of mind, I can’t say.
 What I can say is that there are a few things about his story that absolutely do not match up to the reality of behavior / appearance of king cobras.

 Our memories are faulty.
 I have had many experiences where I’m relaying a story that happened 20 years ago with my family members, and they are shaking their heads no. It didn’t happen that way in their minds.
 It is bizarre that we can remember an event so differently.